Six Marys Chapter 7

 This interview was given by Mrs. Eu Shin-hee in the early 1990s.
 It was not done by Pak Chung-hwa.

-Q.2: Did you really believe Sun Myung Moon’s teachings from the bottom of your heart?
+Q.2: Did you truly believe Sun Myung Moon’s teachings from the bottom of your heart?

 Eu Shin-hee is standing on the far right in this 1954 photo.
 Her husband is in the photo below.